 Death toll from Moscow concert hall attack rises to 133 as Putin addresses the nation

-The death toll from a mass shooting at a concert hall on the outskirts of Moscow Friday evening has risen to at least 133 people, as emergency responders continued to clear away the rubble.
+The death toll from a mass shooting at a concert hall on the outskirts of Moscow Friday evening has risen to at least 133 people.
 At least another 145 others were reported injured.

-Russia's Investigative Committee, which released the number of casualties, said they expect the number of victims to continue to rise.
+The governor of the Moscow region said rescuers ended their search for victims late Saturday evening.

 In his first televised address to the nation since the attacks took place, Russian President Vladimir Putin said Saturday afternoon that the Kremlin had arrested all four assailants directly involved in the shooting as well as seven others with suspected ties to the attack.